myjournny/scit-master-study/Database/README.md

 ---

 ## 💬 Notes
-This study is part of a full-time full-stack web development program provided by KITA (Korea International Trade Association).
+This study is part of a full-time full-stack web development training program provided by
+**KITA (Korea International Trade Association)**.
-It focused on practical SQL skills with both Oracle and MySQL, as well as fundamental data modeling techniques.
+It focused on practical SQL skills using Oracle and MySQL, and aimed to build strong foundations in relational database design and data modeling.